 Alan B. Graf, Jr is Executive Vice President and Chief Financial Officer of FedEx Corporation.
 He is responsible for all aspects of FedEx Corporation's global financial functions and is a member of the five-person Executive Committee.
 Before FedEx Corporation was formed in 1998, Alan served as Executive Vice President and Chief Financial Officer of FedEx Express.
 Alan earned his Bachelor's degree and MBA from Indiana University, where he is a member of the Academy of Alumni Fellows.
 He serves on the Board of Directors for NIKE Incorporated, Mid-America Apartment Communities Incorporated, Methodist Le Bonheur Healthcare, and the Indiana University Foundation.

-Cato Johnson has served as Senior Vice President of Public Policy and Regulatory Affairs at Methodist Le Bonheur Healthcare since 1985.
+Cato Johnson has served as Chief of Staff and Senior Vice President of Public Policy and Regulatory Affairs at Methodist Le Bonheur Healthcare since 1985.
 Active in public service for many years, Cato is former chair of the Tennessee Higher Education Commission and has served the University of Memphis, Southwest Tennessee Community College, and Shelby County Schools in many capacities.
 Currently, he is chairman of the TennCare Medical Advisory Committee and a member of the State Board of Education and Leadership Tennessee - Class IV.
 Cato earned a Bachelor's degree and a Master's degree from Memphis State University (now the University of Memphis).

 Brad Martin is Chairman of Chesapeake Energy, Chairman of RBM Ventures, and Retired Chairman and CEO of Saks Incorporated.
 During the 2013-14 academic year, Brad served as the Interim President of the University of Memphis.
 He served five terms as a member of the Tennessee House of Representatives, and is involved in several civic and philanthropic activities.
 Brad graduated from the University of Memphis where he served as president of the student body.
 He earned an MBA from the Owen Graduate School of Management at Vanderbilt University and was awarded an honorary Doctor of Letters from the University of Memphis.